 The volume of NPL in the banking sector, which has been sky-rocketing in the past few years, continued in its upward trajectory in the first quarter of FY2019-20.
-The total volume of NPL was above BDT 1,000 billion for the third consecutive quarter, and reached BDT 1,162.9 billion in the first quarter of FY2019-20 (Annex Figure 1) (Bangladesh Bank, 2020 x).
-In this backdrop, the central bank has issued circulars to enable loan defaulters to access the working capital stimulus package for affected large industries and services package (Bangladesh Bank, 2020 d) and the Special Working Capital facility for Cottage, Micro, Small and Medium Enterprises (CMSME) sector package (Bangladesh Bank, 2020 g) and remained ambiguous regarding the eligibility of loan defaulter for the package for export- oriented industries (Bangladesh Bank, 2020 a) (Bangladesh Bank, 2020 b), the export development fund (Bangladesh Bank, 2020 h) and the Special Incentive Refinancing Scheme for the Agricultural Sector (Bangladesh Bank, 2020 k) (Bangladesh Bank, 2020 l).
-The central has only specifically barred loan defaulters from accessing the Pre-shipment Credit Refinancing Scheme (Bangladesh Bank, 2020 i) (Bangladesh Bank, 2020 i) and the Refinance scheme for the low-income professionals, farmers and marginalised businesses (Bangladesh Bank, 2000 m).
-However, research by BIS has shown that in several countries, recipients of COVID-19 related liquidity support are required to be in good financial standing and have no NPLs as of a cutoff date just prior to the start of the pandemic (Baudino, 2020).
+The total volume of NPL was above BDT 1,000 billion for the third consecutive quarter, and reached BDT 1,162.9 billion in the first quarter of

+FY2019-20 (Annex Figure 1) (Bangladesh Bank, 2020x).
+In this backdrop, the central bank has issued circulars to enable loan defaulters to access the working capital stimulus package for affected large industries and services package (Bangladesh Bank, 2020d) and the Special Working Capital Facility for CMSME sector package (Bangladesh Bank, 2020g) and remained ambiguous regarding the eligibility of loan defaulter for the package for export-oriented industries (Bangladesh Bank, 2020a; Bangladesh Bank, 2020b), the export development fund (Bangladesh Bank, 2020h) and the Special Incentive Refinancing Scheme for the Agricultural Sector (Bangladesh Bank, 2020k; Bangladesh Bank, 2020l).
+The central bank has only specifically barred loan defaulters from accessing the Pre-shipment Credit Refinancing Scheme (Bangladesh Bank, 2020i; Bangladesh Bank, 2020j) and the Refinance scheme for the low-income professionals, farmers and marginalised businesses (Bangladesh Bank, 2020m).
+However, research by BIS has shown that in several countries, recipients of COVID-19 related liquidity support are required to be in good financial standing and have no NPLs as of a cut-off date just prior to the start of the pandemic (Baudino, 2020).
 This is to ensure that the financial insolvency of such borrowers is due to the pandemic and not because of other unrelated reasons.
 Nevertheless, Bangladesh Bank has chosen to go against the international best practice and decided to enable loan defaulters to access certain packages and restrict them from others.
 There are two issues with such a policy.
 Firstly, if loan defaulters are allowed access to scarce COVID-19 liquidity support funds, then it decreases the amount of funds available for genuinely creditworthy borrowers.
-Secondly, Bangladesh Bank has allowed access to the COVID-19 liquidity support to loan defaulters which are large industries, but has prohibited such access to loan defaulters who are low-income professionals.
+Secondly, Bangladesh Bank has allowed access to the COVID-19 liquidity support to loan defaulters, which are large industries, but has prohibited such access to loan defaulters who are low-income professionals.
 Such a policy may exacerbate the already high level of economic inequality in the country.
 Loans availed by large industries owned by politically connected and powerful individuals may prove to be difficult to recover.
-Indeed, John Maynard Keynes once remarked that small borrowers are at the bank's mercy whereas the bank is at the mercy of large borrowers (Keynes, 1979).
+Indeed, John Maynard Keynes once remarked that small borrowers are at the bank's mercy whereas the bank is at the mercy of large borrowers (Moggridge, 1979).
 Therefore, the central bank's decision to allow loan defaulters to access two of the largest liquidity support packages may lead to a rise in NPL in the post COVID-19 scenario.

-CPD has earlier flagged the tendency of the central bank to adopt excessive regulatory forbearance, despite knowledge of poor governance, and called upon the government to end the practice of bailing out weak and poorly governed banks with tax payer's money (CPD, 2018a).
+The Centre for Policy Dialogue (CPD) has earlier flagged the tendency of the central bank to adopt excessive regulatory forbearance, despite knowledge of poor governance, and called upon the government to end the practice of bailing out weak and poorly governed banks with tax payer's money (CPD, 2018).
 It is likely that weak and poorly governed banks will take advantage of COVID-19 induced regulatory forbearance to continue business-as-usual.
 This means that under the lax regulations due to COVID-19, the performance of weak and poorly governed banks may get worse.